Walk-Sit-Stand

 Sitting & Standing –

 Given your short residual, you need to learn how to sit and stand properly.
 When standing for an extended period of time, stand with your feet approximately 9-12 inches apart, with feet twisted outward slightly.
 Don’t lock your knee, just keep it very slightly bent.
 Find the best position that provides the most comfortable and balanced standing, and is best for your body.
-When sitting for an extended period, say at work, try sitting on a slightly higher seat so that each of your hips and knees are forming approximately 90 degree angles.
+When sitting for an extended period, say at work, try sitting on a slightly higher seat so that each of your hips and knees are forming approximately 90-degree angles.
 Sit up straight, with your lower back arched, shoulders down, and shoulder blades arched back.
 Hold your core for stability if you can.
 This sounds uncomfortable, but you will get used to this posture, and your body will thank you in the long run.